 Minutes are simple enough that you do not need an attorney to help you write them.
 If your company is involved in a lawsuit, though, your attorney will ask to see the minutes, so discussing the process of recording minutes should be something you at least discuss with a business attorney.

-Contact O’Keeffe O’Brien Lyson Foss About Legal Services for Businesses
+Contact O’Keeffe O’Brien Lyson Attorneys About Legal Services for Businesses

 Record keeping is your company’s best defense in a lawsuit.
 A business attorney like Steve Welle will review your company’s minutes and help you prepare a strong defense.
 Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.